ChyKusuma/SPHINXHybridKey/README.md

 ### Functions

-- The code defines a function called performX25519KeyExchange that performs the X25519 key exchange given a private key, public key, and a buffer to store the shared key.
+- The code defines a function called performX25519KeyExchange that performs the `X25519` key exchange given a private key, public key, and a buffer to store the shared key.

-- It defines a structure called HybridKeypair, which holds the merged key pair consisting of a Kyber768 key pair and an X25519 key pair, as well as PKE key pair, and a random number generator.
+- It defines a structure called HybridKeypair, which holds the merged key pair consisting of a Kyber768 key pair and an `X25519` key pair, as well as PKE key pair, and a random number generator.

-- The function generate_hybrid_keypair generates a hybrid key pair by generating a Kyber768 key pair, an X25519 key pair, and a PKE key pair using appropriate functions.
+- The function `generate_hybrid_keypair` generates a hybrid key pair by generating a `Kyber768` key pair, an `X25519` key pair, and a PKE key pair using appropriate functions.
 It returns the generated hybrid key pair.

-- The function deriveMasterKeyAndChainCode is used to derive a master private key and chain code from a given seed using the HMAC-SHA512 function.
-It returns the derived master private key and chain code as a pair.
+- The function deriveMasterKeyAndChainCode is used to derive a master private key and chain code from a given seed using the `HMAC-SHA512` function.
+It returns the `derived master private key` and `chain code` as a pair.

-- There are several utility functions defined, such as deriveKeyHMAC_SHA512 to derive a key using HMAC-SHA512, hashSWIFFTX512 to calculate the SWIFFTX-512 hash of data, and generateRandomNonce to generate a random nonce.
+- There are several utility functions defined, such as `deriveKeyHMAC_SHA512` to derive a key using `HMAC-SHA512`, `hashSWIFFTX512` to calculate the `SWIFFTX-512` hash of data, and `generateRandomNonce` to generate a random nonce.

-- The function deriveKeyHKDF derives a key using the HKDF (HMAC-based Key Derivation Function) algorithm with SHA256 as the default hash function.
+- The function `deriveKeyHKDF` derives a key using the `HKDF` (HMAC-based Key Derivation Function) algorithm with `SHA256` as the default hash function.

-- The function hash calculates the SWIFFTX-256 hash of a given input.
+- The function hash calculates the `SWIFFTX-256` hash of a given input.

 - The function generateKeyPair generates a random private key and calculates the corresponding public key by hashing the private key.

 - The function generateAddress generates an address from a given public key by hashing the public key and taking the first 20 bytes of the hash.

-- The function requestDigitalSignature requests a digital signature for a given data using the provided hybrid key pair.
+- The function `requestDigitalSignatur`e requests a digital signature for a given data using the provided hybrid key pair.

-- The functions encryptMessage and decryptMessage are used to encrypt and decrypt a message, respectively, using the Kyber768 KEM (Key Encapsulation Mechanism).
+- The functions encryptMessage and decryptMessage are used to encrypt and decrypt a message, respectively, using the `Kyber768` KEM (Key Encapsulation Mechanism).

-- The functions encapsulateHybridSharedSecret and decapsulateHybridSharedSecret are used to encapsulate and decapsulate a shared secret using the hybrid KEM, which combines X25519 and Kyber768.
+- The functions `encapsulateHybridSharedSecret` and `decapsulateHybridSharedSecret` are used to encapsulate and decapsulate a shared secret using the `hybrid KEM`, which combines `X25519` and `Kyber768`.

 This code provides a set of functions and structures to support hybrid key generation, key exchange, encryption, decryption, and other cryptographic operations.

 #### The interaction and collaboration between Hybrid_Key.hpp and [SPHINXKey](https://github.com/ChyKusuma/SPHINXHybridKey) can be summarized as follows:

-- In Key.cpp, the generate_hybrid_keypair() function is defined, which is responsible for generating a hybrid key pair.
-It internally calls functions from Hybrid_key.hpp to generate the Kyber768 key pair (generate_kyber768_key_pair()) and the X25519 key pair (generate_x25519_key_pair()).
-It also generates the PKE key pair and initializes the PRNG for key generation.
+- In Key.cpp, the `generate_hybrid_keypair()` function is defined, which is responsible for generating a hybrid key pair.
+It internally calls functions from Hybrid_key.hpp to generate the Kyber768 key pair `(generate_kyber768_key_pair())` and the X25519 key pair `(generate_x25519_key_pair())`.
+It also generates the PKE key pair and initializes the `PRNG` for key generation.
 Finally, it returns the hybrid key pair.

-- The performX25519KeyExchange() function in Key.cpp is used to perform the X25519 key exchange.
-It takes the private and public keys as inputs and uses the performX25519KeyExchange() function from Hybrid_key.hpp to perform the actual key exchange.
+- The `performX25519KeyExchange()` function in Key.cpp is used to perform the X25519 key exchange.
+It takes the private and public keys as inputs and uses the `performX25519KeyExchange()` function from Hybrid_key.hpp to perform the actual key exchange.

-- The performHybridKeyExchange() function in Key.cpp combines the X25519 and Kyber768 key pairs to perform a hybrid key exchange.
-It calls the performX25519KeyExchange() function and also uses the Kyber768 KEM (kyber768_kem::encapsulate) to encapsulate the shared key.
+- The `performHybridKeyExchange()` function in Key.cpp combines the X25519 and Kyber768 key pairs to perform a hybrid key exchange.
+It calls the `performX25519KeyExchange()` function and also uses the `Kyber768` KEM `(kyber768_kem::encapsulate)` to encapsulate the shared key.
 The encapsulated key is stored in the shared_key parameter.

-- The merge_key_pair() function in Key.cpp merges the X25519 and Kyber768 key pairs into a single hybrid key pair.
-It combines the X25519 public key and the Kyber768 private key, and generates the Kyber768 public key from the private key.
+- The `merge_key_pair()` function in Key.cpp merges the X25519 and Kyber768 key pairs into a single hybrid key pair.
+It combines the `X25519 public key` and the `Kyber768 private key`, and generates the Kyber768 public key from the private key.
 The merged key pair is returned.

-- The generate_and_perform_key_exchange() function in Key.cpp demonstrates the complete process of generating a hybrid key pair and performing the hybrid key exchange.
-It calls generate_hybrid_keypair() to generate the key pair and then calls performHybridKeyExchange() to perform the key exchange using the generated key pair.
+- The `generate_and_perform_key_exchange()` function in Key.cpp demonstrates the complete process of generating a hybrid key pair and performing the hybrid key exchange.
+It calls `generate_hybrid_keypair()` to generate the key pair and then calls `performHybridKeyExchange()` to perform the key exchange using the generated key pair.

-- The generateAddress() function in Hybrid_key.hpp is used to generate a smart contract address based on a public key and contract name.
-It is called from the printKeyPair() function in Key.cpp to generate the address for a given public key.
+- The `generateAddress()` function in Hybrid_key.hpp is used to generate a smart contract address based on a public key and contract name.
+It is called from the `printKeyPair()` function in Key.cpp to generate the address for a given public key.

-- The calculatePublicKey() function in Key.cpp calculates the public key from a given private key.
+- The `calculatePublicKey()` function in Key.cpp calculates the public key from a given private key.
 It internally uses functions from Hybrid_key.hpp to generate the hybrid key pair, merge the key pairs, and extract the X25519 public key.

 The interaction between Key.cpp and Hybrid_key.hpp involves calling functions defined in Hybrid_key.hpp from Key.cpp to perform various operations related to hybrid key generation, key exchange, address generation, and public key calculation.
 Hybrid_key.hpp provides the necessary functions and data structures to support these operations, and Key.cpp utilizes them to implement the desired functionality.